 It said FIFA's executive committee (Exco) was briefed on the report written by André Pruis, the South African police chief in charge of security at the 2010 World Cup.

-While other bid nations' risk was assessed as low to moderate, Pruis concluded: "In view of the risks ...
+While other bid nations were assessed as low to moderate, Pruis concluded: "In view of the risks ...
 Qatar is allocated a risk rating of high.
 I am of the view that it would be very difficult to deal with a major incident in such an environment without having to cancel the event."

-A spokesman for Qatar 2022 said he had no comment on the latest report.
+The Sunday Times report came out shortly after the Qatar 2022 statement was released.
+A spokesman for the organizers said he had no comment on the latest report.

 HEAT AN ISSUE